Rakesh01999/tourist-spot-client/README.md

 - **Secure Authentication:** User's data is protected with secure authentication methods to ensure privacy and security.

 ## NPM Packages Used
-- **react-router-dom**: Used for client-side routing in the React application.
 - **aos**: Animate on Scroll library for adding animations to elements as they appear in the viewport.
 - **animate.css**: A library of ready-to-use CSS animations for adding visual effects to elements.
 - **react-leaflet**: A React component library for integrating interactive maps using Leaflet.